Welcome to the EdLab!

 OSX Machines in the Edlab

-If you boot one of the Edmac machines into OSX, you will have a different home directory then in Linux.
+If you log into one of the Edmac machines running OSX, you will have a different home directory then in Linux.

 The home directory in OSX will be accessible from any edlab system booted into OSX

 The ~/linux directory in OSX will point to your linux home directory.